Last Updated on July 9, 2020 by Audrey Scott

-What’s the essence of Edinburgh?
-I probably need to return to answer that in earnest.
-But if you visit Edinburgh for a couple of days, here are a handful of things you could see, eat, drink and otherwise experience to help you answer that question for yourself.
+Traveling to Edinburgh and wondering: “What is the essence of Edinburgh?”
+We probably need to write a book to answer that in earnest.
+But if you visit Edinburgh for 3 days or 72 hours (and ideally more), this Edinburgh travel guide shares what you could see, eat, drink and otherwise experience to help you answer that question for yourself.

 When I think of Edinburgh, I think moody streets, storied alleys and walls of beautiful stone.
 Then I pepper in some sights, a dose or two of haggis, whisky, and ale at a couple of pubs.
 Then I throw in some fish and chips, a few jokes and finish it off by listening to that inimitable accent that leaves one puzzling around the pronunciation of the city's name (it's more like ED-in-bra, ED-in-burrah or Edinb'r'h — not Ed'nBERG).